azagniotov/stubby4j/README.md

       url: ^/path/to/bearer$
       method: GET
       headers:
-         # no "Bearer" prefix is required when stubbing, only the hash string.
+         # no "Bearer" prefix is required when stubbing, only the value string.
-         # Stubby internally does not encode the value
+         # Stubby internally does not modify (encodes) the value string
          authorization-bearer: "YNZmIzI2Ts0Q=="
    response:
       headers:
          Content-Type: application/json
       status: 200
       body: Your request with Bearer was successfully authorized!

+-  request:
+      url: ^/path/to/custom$
+      method: GET
+      headers:
+         # custom authorization prefix is required when stubbing, followed by space & value string.
+         # Stubby internally does not modify (encodes) the value string
+         authorization-custom: "CustomAuthorizationType YNZmIzI2Ts0Q=="
+   response:
+      headers:
+         Content-Type: application/json
+      status: 200
+      body: Your request with custom authorization type was successfully authorized!
 ```

 ### The admin portal